commercelayer/commercelayer-cli-plugin-triggers/README.md

 _See code: [src/commands/in_stock_subscription/activate.ts](https://github.com/commercelayer/commercelayer-cli-plugin-triggers/blob/main/src/commands/in_stock_subscription/activate.ts)_

-## `cl-triggers in_stock_subscription:deactivate ID`
+### `cl-triggers in_stock_subscription:deactivate ID`

-Send this attribute if you want to dactivate an active subscription.
+Send this attribute if you want to dactivate an active subscription..

 ```
 USAGE